sbgn/sbgn.github.io/pages/software.md

 ### Editors with SBGN-ML support

-The following ditors allow drawing in SBGN and can import and/or export files in SBGN-ML format.
+The following editors allow import and/or export files in SBGN-ML format.

 <table style="width:560px">
 <thead>